cproctor/bba/content/assignments/omni-animal.md

 - ** Etching: ** Etch raster-based images using the lasercutter.
 - ** Connecting pieces: ** Create three-dimensional objects from two-dimensional components, using three types of connections: fasteners, press-fit with adhesive, and snap connector.
 (Your animal should use each type of connection at least once.)

+## Deliverables

+Be ready to show off your omni animal at the beginning of class on Week 2.
+On Canvas, please submit a document containing the following:

+- Some evidence of your planning process.
+This might include photos, sketches, early prototypes.
+- The code you used to create part of your project.
+If you used Scratch, please share the project and include a link.
+If you used another platform (for example, Python's `turtle` library), please
+- Images of your final cut files.
+- An informal reflection (~500 words) on your work in this project.
+Some questions you might choose to address:
+    - What did you learn in this project?
+Describe your learning process.
+    - What was hard for you?
+Where did you get stuck, and what helped?
+    - Consider the theoretical readings you have done so far.
+Do they ring true for you in your work on this project?
+    - What new ideas did this project spark?
+Ideas for your final project?

 ## Assessment

 - ** &#10003; + ** Meets all requirements described above and develops a substantially new technique.
 Provide a write-up for the website explaining the technique and how to use it.